allenai/Break/explore.md

 <div>
   <p class="note">
-    (b) <i>How many of their wins for the season were not against teams with winning records?</i>
+    (b) <i>Did the Battle of Peleliu or the Seven Days Battles last longer?</i>
   </p>
 </div>

 ```
- 1. return the season
+ 1. return how long did the Battle of Peleliu last
- 2. return wins of #1
- 3. return #2 that were against teams with winning records
+ 2. return how long did the Seven Days Battle last
- 4. return number of #2
+ 3. return which is longer of #1 , #2
- 5. return number of #3
- 6. return the difference of #4 and #5
 ```

 <div>